-The following sections explain the principal investment strategies and policies that the Fund uses in pursuit of its investment objective.
-The Fund's board of trustees, which oversees the Fund's management, may change investment strategies or policies in the interest of shareholders without a shareholder vote, unless those strategies or policies are designated as fundamental.
-Note that the Fund's investment objective is not fundamental and may be changed without a shareholder vote.
-Under normal circumstances, the Fund will invest at least 80% of its assets in the stocks that make up its target index.
-The Fund may change its 80% policy only upon 60 days' notice to shareholders.
+The following sections explain the principal investment strategies and policies that each Fund uses in pursuit of its objective.
+The Funds' board of trustees, which oversees each Fund's management, may change investment strategies or policies in the interest of shareholders without a shareholder vote, unless those strategies or policies are designated as fundamental.
+Note that each Fund's investment objective is not fundamental and may be changed without a shareholder vote.
+Under normal circumstances, each Fund will invest at least 80% of its assets in the stocks that make up its target index.
+A Fund may change its 80% policy only upon 60 days' notice to shareholders.